syncfusion-content/asp.netwebforms-docs/aspnet/PivotGauge/Scales.md

 ### Pointer Cap

-Pointer Cap is a circular shape element that is located at the center of the PivotGauge.
-It can be customized with the `PointerCap` option inside scales.
+Pointer Cap is a circular shape element which is located at the center of the PivotGauge.
+It can be customized with the property `PointerCap` inside the scales option.
 Following are the properties used to customize its appearance.

 * **Radius** – sets the radius of the pointer cap.
 * **BorderColor** – sets the color of the pointer cap border.